AbhiruchiMaurya/abhiruchimaurya.github.io/README.md

 <!--
 **AbhiruchiMaurya/abhiruchimaurya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+Hi there, I'm Abhiruchi Maurya!
+I'm a Frontend Web Developer!
+🔭 I’m currently working on workplaces softwares!
+🌱 I’m currently learning everything 🤣
+👯 I’m looking to collaborate with other content creators for learning 🥅 2022 Goals: Become a good full-stack developer.
+⚡ Fun fact: I love to doing CSS Art and I am a bif anime fan!!!
+Connect with me:
+abhiruchimaurya-portfolioabhiruchimaurya | Twitterabhiruchimaurya | LinkedInabhiruchi-maurya-365b5377

+Languages and Tools:
+Visual Studio Code

+HTML5

+CSS3

+JavaScript

+Git

+GitHub

+HTML5